Deomorphisme/The-Game-Of-Life/README.md

     ```bash
     git clone https://github.com/Deomorphisme/The-Game-Of-Life.git
     ```
-2. Launch the web server for the simulation
+2. Grant permission to execute the script
     ```bash
     cd The-Game-Of-Life
     chmod +x launch-server.sh # Only the first time, to make the script executable otherwise you're not allowed